Discover the top tattoo art designs from around the world, from undead pin-ups to a monkey in a hot air balloon.

-Inspired by posts such as our tattoo fonts piece?
-Thinking of getting ink?
+Inspired by our collection of free tattoo fonts?
+Thinking of getting ink like those of these top designers?
 It can be a tough decision on what to get tattooed on your body parts.
-Especially as a creative – you want something cool that reflects your personality and (perhaps) taste in digital design and artwork.
+Especially as a creative - you want something cool that reflects your personality and (perhaps) taste in digital design and artwork.

 - Check out all our tattoo articles here